kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 -  port 3050 is the port number that the service itself will be listening on for requests that are coming from inside the cluster itself, for example other pods in the cluster.
 So we'll need to use this port number a bit later on.
 - the target port is the container's port number that the service will forward traffic to.
 In this case it is set to port 80 since that's the port our apache container will be listening on.
 - ... and The nodePort is the port number that all the kubeworker nodes will start listening on at the node OS level.  equests coming from outside the kubecluster.
 - Finally we have The selector.
-This is a really important. that's becuase it's the mechanism that links this service to our httpd pod. basically it says only forward traffic to pods that have the label name of "app" which has the value set to apache_webserver.
+This is a really important.
+It's the mechanism that links this service to our httpd pod. basically it says only forward traffic to pods that have the label with the name of "app", and this label's value needs to be set apache_webserver.
 This means that this service will forward traffic using this label&selectors logic and doesn't rely on ip addresses, which is good, since ip addresses can change over time.

 So let's go ahead and create this service.